James (Jim) Cecil Bennett

 James (Jim) Cecil Bennett, age 80, of New Hampton, IA died on Friday, January 9, 2026 with his beloved wife by his side at the New Hampton Nursing and Rehab Facility after battling multiple cancers for decades.

 Funeral services will be held at Holy Family Parish on Monday, January 19th at 10:30 am.
+Burial will take place at a later date.
+Friends and family are invited for lunch immediately following the service at the church.

 Visitation will be held from 4-6:00 p.m. on January 18th at the Hugeback-Johnson Funeral Home & Crematory in New Hampton.
 Visitation will continue an hour prior to the service at the church on Monday.